sanathaniel/msa/members/SIGs.markdown

 	<li>Foreground the scholarship, teaching, and voices of marginalized scholars</li>
 	<li>Attract new members to MSA and give them reasons to continue participating in the organization</li>
 </ul>

-<h2>GOALS:</h2>

-SIGs are not intended to replace or direct already established formal or informal networking groups within MSA.
-Rather, we are rolling out SIGs in the spirit of invitation in order to foster new forms of collaboration, networking, and community; develop structures for horizontal and vertical mentorship; extend discussion and engagement throughout and between conferences; and shape conversations and programming within MSA.
-SIGs may be formed around areas of scholarly research or identity groups.

 <h2>2024 SIGS</h2>